-There is no particular diagnosis associated with (a lack of) emotional intelligence, although a range of conditions, including depression, bipolar, anxiety, and personality disorders, could be associated with a need to improve emotional intelligence.
-In fact, any mental health condition can be more manageable if a person has a high level of emotional intelligence.
+There is no particular diagnosis associated with (a lack of) emotional intelligence, although a range of conditions, including depression, bipolar, anxiety, and personality diagnoses could be associated with a need to improve one's emotional intelligence.
+In fact, many mental health conditions can be more manageable if a person has a high level of emotional intelligence.

-Keith, 27, is referred by his employer for eight sessions with an Employee Assistance Program consultant, because he is not getting along with his coworkers.
-Keith speaks impulsively, takes criticism poorly, argues with his peers and supervisors, and fails to complete tasks he begins.
-The therapist provides him with an emotional intelligence self-test, which reveals to Keith that he is not in touch with his own emotions and does not know how to manage his feelings.
-Keith is able to begin learning these skills in therapy, and gradually becomes more self-aware.
-After eight sessions, Keith is referred for on-going treatment with another therapist to more deeply explore the origins of his emotional challenges.
+Keiran, 27, is referred by his employer for eight sessions with an Employee Assistance Program consultant, because he is not getting along with his coworkers.
+Keiran speaks impulsively, takes criticism poorly, argues with his peers and supervisors, and fails to complete tasks he begins.
+The therapist provides him with an emotional intelligence self-test, which reveals to Keiran that he is not in touch with his own emotions and does not know how to manage his feelings.
+Keiran is able to begin learning these skills in therapy, and gradually becomes more self-aware.
+After eight sessions, Keiran is referred for on-going treatment with another therapist to more deeply explore the origins of his emotional challenges.

 Emotional Intelligence Articles